qasimk02/Qspider/README.md

 - GitHub: [qasimk02](https://github.com/qasimk02)
 - LinkedIn: [Mohammad Qasim](https://www.linkedin.com/in/mohammad-qasim-9ba96120a/)

-For any questions or concerns related to this repository, please contact Mohammad Qasim at qasiim51@gmail.com.
+For any questions or concerns related to this repository, please contact me at qasiim51@gmail.com.

 <p align="center">
   Made with ❤️ by <a href="https://github.com/qasimk02">Mohammad Qasim</a>